-We're ecstatic to report that our Full Cream Milk has been awarded a gold medal in the 'From the Dairy' category of the 2017 Delicious Produce Awards!
-The mix of culinary heavyweights on the judging panel was eclectic, including: Colin Fassnidge, Matt Moran, Guillaume Brahimi, Christine Manfield, Alla Wolf-Tasker, Shannon Bennett, Andrew McConnell, Ashley Palmer-Watts, Maggie Beer and Peter Gilmore.
+We're ecstatic to report that our Full Cream Milk has been awarded a gold medal in the 'From the Dairy' category of the national 2018 Delicious Produce Awards!

-It's not our first rodeo though, this gold marks three years in a row!
+It's not our first rodeo though, this gold marks four years in a row!

 Certified Organic Milk